Ashwinreddy611/GameChat/README.md

 #### **Returning Visitor Goals:**
 a) As a returning user I would like to be able to manage my account that I have set up when first interacting with the site.
 There should be no way for an individual to brute force their way into my account.

-b) I should also be able to uplad games to the site for the communities benefit where other members can leave their own opiions on and add to their own wishlist if they desire so.
+b) I should also be able to upload games to the site for the communities benefit where other members can leave their own opiions on and add to their own wishlist if they desire so.
 Any games, and subsequent comments for the game, that have been uploaded to the GameChat website should only be deletable by an admin of the site and the user who has uploaded said game.

 c) I should be able to manage the games on my wishlist with ease and be able to sort the wishlist by genre as well as alphabetically.